 The United States National Association of Government Communicators (NAGC) has awarded public campaign "Be Responsible.
 It's up to you.
 0% Gray Economy" with the First Prize in the category of Mobile Communications at the annual contest "Blue Pencil & Gold Screen Awards."
 The prestigious award was presented to the Montenegro's campaign in the competition with the best communication projects that were nominated this year by the American public institutions at the federal, state and local levels.
 Winning statue was presented to the coordinator of the campaign from the Bureau of Public Relations of the Government of Montenegro, Mr. Vuk Vujnović, at a ceremony organized at the National Press Club in Washington.
 "This success is primarily indebted to responsible citizens who not only assisted the competent authorities to be better and more efficient in the fight against the gray economy, but also diverted a significant amount of money from the gray zone into socially responsible projects.
 Also, we share this award with our partners at the Faculty of Electrical Engineering, University of Montenegro, UNDP Office in Montenegro and the British Embassy in Podgorica, without whose advanced academic knowledge, technical and financial support this campaign would not have been possible," said Mr. Vujnović.
 Explaining the reasons for the award of this important recognition, NAGC President Mr. John Verrico said: "The jury was impressed by the success with which the Government of Montenegro managed to combine resources and knowledge that exist in the Montenegrin society and motivate citizens to get involved in solving one such important and sensitive economic issue."
-The award-winning campaign is conducted in the framework of the project "Involving Citizens in Combating the Gray Economy", which the Government of Montenegro implements in cooperation with the Faculty of Electrical Engineering in Podgorica, UNDP Offinance Ms. Iva Vuković after the Cabinet meeting adopted the Report on the implementation of the Development
+The award-winning campaign is conducted in the framework of the project "Involving Citizens in Combating the Gray Economy", which the Government of Montenegro implements in cooperation with the Faculty of Electrical Engineering in Podgorica, UNDP Office in Montenegro and the British Embassy in Podgorica.

-26 June 2014 - Statement by the Director General for

-Economic Policy and Development in the Ministry of Fi-

-"...By the adoption of the Development Directions, Montene-
+26 June 2014 - Statement by the Director General for Economic Policy and Development in the Ministry of Finance Ms. Iva Vuković after the Cabinet meeting adopted the Report on the implementation of the Development Directions of Montenegro 2013 - 2016, in 2013

-gro has fulfilled its obligation in determining the socio-economic development vision as a candidate for membership in the European Union.
-Development Directions are made ce in Montenegro and the British Embassy in Podgorica.

-Directions of Montenegro 2013 - 2016, in 2013

-The Ministry of Finance and Project "SAM" (State Aid Management - strengthening of management capacities in state aid), have organized a seminar on "Concept de minimis aid" (small amount of aid).
-The aim of seminar was to help the participants to learn basic principles of state aid policy, and general concept of "de minimis aid", including principle of accumulation.
-De minimis aid (small amount of aid) is used in order to describe small amounts of state aid that do not require compliance with any rule in terms of the maximum intensity of aid or eligible costs.
-The seminar was opened by the Leader of the Project "SAM", Daig Lagzdin, and in addition to the theoretical part of the training, Dace Berklode and Ester Hargita have organized practical exercises within working groups.
-The seminar, organized with the intention to improving the level of awareness of institutions that are providers of state aid on the adoption in accordance with the Strategy Europa 20-20, which was a long-term response of the European Union to the crisis, which has set as a priority objective the improvement of the lives of citizens while respecting certain priorities.
+"...By the adoption of the Development Directions, Montenegro has fulfilled its obligation in determining the socio-economic development vision as a candidate for membership in the European Union.
+Development Directions are made in accordance with the Strategy Europa 20-20, which was a long-term response of the European Union to the crisis, which has set as a priority objective the improvement of the lives of citizens while respecting certain priorities.
 The Development Directions have been prepared in accordance with the three priority directions of development, namely: smart growth, sustainable growth and inclusive growth.
 In this framework, we defined 19 development policies and 72 measures necessary to achieve long-term development of Montenegro...The results of the report indicate that there was a considerably more favorable macroeconomic environment in 2013 than in the period when the main document was adopted.
 Therefore, the results show that the structure of investments in 2013 significantly improved compared to the structure identified in the Development Directions 2013-2016.
 The document also provides a review of the investments at the state and local levels, which increased the value of this document.
-Our obligation now is to in future update investments on guarterly basis and ensure the allocation of funds by years up to 2016.
+Our obligation now is to in future update investments on quarterly basis and ensure the allocation of funds by years up to 2016.
 The report contains the investment structure showing that there was an improvement in favor of smart growth, as growth from 2% in the initial document reached 9.32%, sustainable growth is 66.6%, while within the inclusive growth 24% investments remain..."